 The Merchant Shipping Act of 1894 required that all British vessels used for commercial fishing, regardless of size, should have official papers and be recorded in separate fishing boat registers kept at the local port of registry.
 Fishing vessels larger than 15 tons continued to be registered in the main shipping registers, as well as in the fishing register.

 Fishing vessels were allocated a letter and number, which were to be painted prominently on the hull of the boat.
 The letter or letters denoted the port of registry, a list of which is shown below.
+For a summary of the legislation which governed British shipping, see here.

 The fishing number was allocated sequentially from the local register.
 When a fishing boat was transferred to another port or was scrapped, the fishing number was re-used, so, over time, the same fishing number may refer to several different vessels from the same port.
 To be clear, the fishing number was not the same as the official number which larger vessels also had and which was not transferred to other ships.